Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 November 2025 19.59.36 UTC
+- WIB: Kamis, 13 November 2025 20.39.49 UTC
-- WITA: Kamis, 13 November 2025 20.59.36 UTC
+- WITA: Kamis, 13 November 2025 21.39.49 UTC
-- WIT: Kamis, 13 November 2025 21.59.36 UTC
+- WIT: Kamis, 13 November 2025 22.39.49 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

 Kategori: nature